Find international production companies, services and crew

 Overview and productions

-Turkey has attracted numerous Hollywood, Bollywood and international productions in the past couple of years thanks to its variety of stunning locations and a new cash rebate of up to 30%, launched just before Covid-19 struck.
+Turkey has attracted numerous Hollywood, Bollywood and international productions in the past couple of years thanks to its variety of stunning locations and its cash rebate of up to 30%.
 “My mailbox is exploding with requests from all over the world,” says Chad Ozturk, executive producer at local production outfit Panda Films.
 “We are even quoting for productions from Belarus and Greece, who don’t usually shoot here.
 Many in the industry underestimate the locations and talent pool that Turkey can offer.
 It’s a hidden paradise for cost-effective production, even more so with our currency drop.”

 Overview and productions